 - partnerships you or your institution have with the University of Bath or the School of Management.
 This includes international activities

-You must complete the scholarship form and upload it with your MA IHEM application.
-The deadline for applications is 30 November 2020.
+You must complete the scholarship form alongside your MA IHEM application.
+The deadline for applications is 7 December 2020.

 Title of award: Master of Arts